ClintFlames/lootbox/README.md

 # Lootboxes
 Adds craftable lootboxes with chests loot tables.
 Opening a lootbox gives you shulker with random chest loot table.
 You can also increase chances on better loot crafting a higher tier lootbox.
+To open lootbox RMB on block while sneaking.

 ## Obtaining
 Lootbox T3 is obtained by smithing any shulker with Nether star.